MadRoosterCro/modern_javascript_sandbox/17-what-is-DOM?/README.md

 In other words: The HTML DOM is a standard for how to get, change, add, or delete HTML elements.

-HTML DOM properties are values (of HTML Elements) that you can set or change.

 ### The DOM Programming Interface